+Section 2.
+Notice of Meetings / Agenda for Meetings:

+(a) A meeting Notice and an Agenda shall be prepared by the Committee Chair in consultation with the Administrator and Committee members for each meeting of the Committee.
+The Notice and Agenda shall be prepared and publicly posted no fewer than ten (10) days prior to the scheduled meeting and shall comply with all provisions of the Bagley-Keene Open Meeting Act.

+(b) Notice and Agendas shall be sent to the Committee and interested parties consistent with provisions of State law affecting notice of public meetings.

+(c) Agendas shall include a brief general description of each item to be discussed, including whether action is anticipated to be taken on an item.

+(d) Each Agenda item which requires Committee action shall include time for public comment.

+(e) A Committee member can discuss an item not on the Agenda under New Business.
+However, no action by the Committee can be taken until such time as the item is duly noticed at a regular or special meeting, and time has been allotted to receive public input prior to Committee action.

 Section 3.
-Notice of Meetings & Agenda for Meetings pursuant to the Bagley-Keene Open Meeting Act

-- a) A meeting Notice and an Agenda shall be prepared by the Committee Chair in consultation with the Administrator and Committee members for each meeting of the Committee.
-The Notice and Agenda shall be prepared and publicly posted no fewer than ten (10) days prior to the scheduled meeting. - b) Notice and Agendas shall be sent to the Committee members and to any interested persons, consistent with provisions of law regarding notice of public meetings. - c) Agendas shall include a brief general description of each item to be discussed, including whether action is anticipated to be taken on an item. - d) Each Agenda item which requires Committee action shall include time for public comment. - e) A Committee member may discuss an item not on the Agenda under New Business.
-However, no action by the Committee can be taken until such time as the item is duly noticed at a regular or special meeting, and time has been allotted to receive public input prior to Committee action.
+The conduct of the meetings shall be governed by Robert's Rules of Order.